A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-Then the resultant of the two polynomials with respect to $y$ is defined as the determinant of the Sylvester matrix as: \end{definition}
+Then, the resultant of the two polynomials with respect to $x$ is defined as the determinant of the Sylvester matrix: \end{definition}

-The resultant is a polynomial of degree at most $2 (d_1 \cdot d_2)$ in the coefficients of $f$ and $g$.
-The following lemma captures the one of several properties of the resultant that are useful in factoring algorithms.
-See \cite[Section 6.3]{vG2013} for the detailed proof of the following lemma.
+The resultant is a polynomial of degree at most $d_1 + d_2$ in the coefficients of $f$ and $g$.
+The following lemma captures one of several properties of the resultant that are useful in factoring algorithms.
+The second part of the lemma can be proved using the first part and Cramer's rule.
+See \cite[Section 6.3]{vG2013} for a detailed proof.